 I started working on Plant JYM several years ago – out of necessity.
 I’ve had gastrointestinal (GI) issues all my life.
 I was very skinny as a kid and struggled to gain weight, and although it may not look like it now, these issues and struggles have followed me throughout my life.

 Most recently, I became so sick that it seemed like there was nothing I could eat that didn’t wreak havoc on my system.
 Desperate to fix the problem on my own (because even the medical doctors I went to couldn’t help me), I went on an elimination diet to figure out what, if anything, I could eat.
 I lived on only plain ground beef for months, then I slowly added sweet potatoes to my diet, then oats, and so on with other individual foods, one at a time.

-One major thing I discovered is that I have a strong allergic reaction to eggs.
 I also found that most plant-based foods were okay for my body, except for wheat and soy.
 If I was going to make plants a focal point of my diet, however, I knew that getting high-quality protein (and a lot of it) was going to be a challenge.

 As anyone who follows me knows, I strongly believe in consuming at least 1 gram of protein per pound of bodyweight per day, and ideally 1.5 to 2 grams.
 Because hitting these protein numbers every day just with whole foods – not to mention, plant-based foods – is difficult, protein powder is a must.

 So, I started the initial formulations for Plant JYM, with some very ambitious parameters: I needed to make a plant-based protein powder that was gluten-free (because of my wheat intolerance), soy-free, and just as anabolic as my animal-based protein powder Pro JYM to maximize muscle recovery and growth.